Search the Omeda Knowledge Base

 - To assign Categories and Companies for the remaining cookies, click the cookie name.
 Here you can select from the available Cookie Categories and Source Companies.
 If necessary, you can also edit the other cookie values that were populated during the scan or delete cookies.

-- If a cookie’s company has not be created, add the company by clicking Manage Source Companies.
+- If a cookie’s company has not been created, add the company by clicking Manage Source Companies.
 The company name, description, and url will be available to site users when the review the cookie details from the Consent Manager modal.

 - If you’d like to create a custom category for your cookies, click the Manage Categories button.
 The category name and description will display within the Consent Manager modal.